 Historically it was common for large multinationals to have lawyers around the world.
 Different jurisdictions have different laws, and it is beneficial to have local specialists that are close to the business.

 Things are changing, however.
-There are more opportunities, to outsource specific legal support– to alternative legal service providers or to create an internal shared services operation through the use of innovative legal technology, such as centralized contract and knowledge management and cloud-based workflow tools.
-This makes the centralization of certain legal activities such as entity management more feasible and more efficient.
+There are more opportunities, to outsource specific legal support– to alternative legal service providers or to create an internal shared services operation through the use of innovative legal technology, such as centralised contract and knowledge management and cloud-based workflow tools.
+This makes the centralisation of certain legal activities such as entity management more feasible and more efficient.

-The downside of a decentralized legal structure in today’s world is becoming increasingly clear.
-From a management perspective, it is not always easy to align business operations in a decentralized management structure.
-Decentralized structures have their own authority and bring with them tension between a local and global perspective.
+The downside of a decentralised legal structure in today’s world is becoming increasingly clear.
+From a management perspective, it is not always easy to align business operations in a decentralised management structure.
+Decentralised structures have their own authority and bring with them tension between a local and global perspective.

 Is it right for my legal function?

-There are certain considerations and actions a General Counsel (GC) should make before centralizing their legal department.
+There are certain considerations and actions a General Counsel (GC) should make before centralising their legal department.

 Is it feasible from a regulatory perspective?